hisptz/lodiis-duplicate-finder/README.md

 ## <a name='about'></a>1.
 About
-This is a web application that evaluates the possible duplicates for different KB interventions.
+This is a web application that evaluates the possible duplicates for different lodiis interventions.
 Based on the selected program and organization unit, the app is expected to evaluate possible duplicate beneficiaries and allow the download of the beneficiaries.

 ## <a name='preRequisites'></a>2.
 Pre-requisites